 NARST: A Worldwide Organization for Improving Science Teaching and Learning Through Research.
 Since its inception in 1928, NARST has promoted research in science education and the communication of knowledge generated by the research.
 The ultimate goal of NARST is to help all learners achieve science literacy.

-Jhumki Basu Scholars Application
+Call for Application for Jhumki Basu Scholars Program

 The NARST Equity and Ethics (E&E) Committee offers a Scholars Program for members from underrepresented groups within the United States.
 The program is designed to support and to nurture promising young scholars from underrepresented groups.
 It is more than a financial stipend — it is intended to intellectually support the development of these emergent scholars' programs of research.
 To help scholars craft questions, strengthen their theoretical frameworks, and improve their research skills, Scholars are required to participate in the NARST Pre-Conference Workshop.
 Scholars are also invited to participate in other NARST events and to contribute to science education research, scholarship, and leadership more broadly.
 Click here for details.